 5pm: Trying to Be Normal with People Again

-Expectation: I’ve got a well-adapted routine where I can slip out of my story world and come out into the ordinary world feeling like a grounded, connected human being:
+I’ve got a well-adapted routine where I can slip out of my story world and come out into the ordinary one feeling like a grounded human being:

 “When I come home at 2, I read over what I’ve written that day, and then try to put it out of my mind.
 I shower, prepare dinner, so that when my husband comes home, I’m not totally absorbed in my work.
 We have a semblance of a normal life.
 We have a drink together and have dinner” —Maya Angelou (1928-2014)